Ohio State students upset graduation death not acknowledged during ceremony

-COLUMBUS, Ohio — Graduates and staff members at The Ohio State University are disappointed in the college's response after a person fell from the stadium and died as the commencement ceremony was starting.
+Graduates and staff members at The Ohio State University say they are disappointed in the college's response after a person fell from the stadium and died as the commencement ceremony was starting.
 The university didn't mention the death during the three-hour event.

-What was supposed to be one of the most exciting days of Anthony Mullin’s life turned into a tragedy.
+What was supposed to be one of the most exciting days of Anthony Mullen’s life turned into a tragedy.

-"It just sent shock waves throughout the entire section of the graduates," Mullin said.
+"It just sent shock waves throughout the entire section of the graduates," Mullen said.

 His family traveled down from Canton to celebrate his graduation from OSU’s psychology program.
 But as he was walking into Ohio Stadium, a person fell from the stands and died.